 Companies like Monsanto are using the model of patent protection to oppress and tyrannize over farmers and consumers in the United States and elsewhere.
 If pollen from their genetically-modified crops escapes from lands where they are sown and pollinates non-genetically-modified crops, then it is their fault for not having taken the necessary precautions to prevent the pollen from escaping the properties on which their genetically-modified crops have been sown onto neighbouring properties.
 After all, most farmers, in particular organic farmers, do not want their crops contaminated by Monsanto’s pollen.
 In a just world, judges would rule in favour of the farmers and not in Monsanto’s favour.
 But that is not what has happened in the real world, which means that we do not live in a just world.
 We live in a world that, more and more, is controlled by corporate tyrants like Monsanto, who use their vast quantities of money to control both the legal and political systems to further their selfish and tyrannical ends.
 As was the case in the past before democracy and the rule of law were established, the rich and powerful are using their wealth and power to further their narrow ends, while they oppress and subjugate the weak with impunity.

 Those who work for companies like Monsanto know very well that pollen containing their genetically-modified genes will be carried by natural processes from their plants to other plants that don’t contain the gene.
 The fact that they have taken no measures whatsoever to prevent this from happening is an instance of incredible carelessness, which is comparable to someone leaving something valuable, such as one’s money or jewellery, lying about on the street or completely unprotected, to be carried away by the first person who comes across it, and then later claiming that that person is guilty of theft.
 Monsanto has sued these farmers for patent infringement, causing some of them to go bankrupt.
-Thus, Monsanto is using its genetic patents to tyrannize over farmers and force them to buy its patented seeds, since any farmer that refuses to do so may be sued for patent infringement and consequently lose one’s farm or one’s livelihood.
+Thus, Monsanto is using its genetic patents to tyrannize over farmers and force them to buy its patented seeds, since any farmer who refuses to do so may be sued for patent infringement and consequently lose one’s farm or livelihood.

-In Shakespeare’s The Merchant of Venice, the moneylender Shylock has a bond with Antonio, his nemesis, stipulating that the punishment for Antonio’s failure to repay the sum of three thousand ducats which he has borrowed from Shylock is a pound of his flesh, to be taken by Shylock from whichever part of Antonio’s body he chooses.
+In Shakespeare’s The Merchant of Venice, the moneylender Shylock has a bond with Antonio, his nemesis, stipulating that the punishment for Antonio’s failure to repay the sum of three thousand ducats that he has borrowed from Shylock is a pound of his flesh, to be taken by Shylock from whichever part of Antonio’s body he chooses.
 Shylock hates Antonio because of the latter’s past intercessions on behalf of Shylock’s debtors in order to save them from ruin.
 When a ship that Antonio is counting on to bring valuable merchandise with which he intends to repay the debt is reported to have sunk, he declares that he cannot pay the bond in time and therefore must forfeit his life to the rapacious moneylender.
 But just before Shylock is about to exact his pound of flesh, a wise judge declares that he must remove exactly one pound of his victim’s flesh – no more nor less – and if he errs in his judgment and causes Antonio’s death, then his life shall also be forfeited for having violated the terms of the bond and for committing murder.

 When a company like Monsanto claims that the crop of a farmer that has been fertilized by its genetically-modified pollen legally belongs to it, just as Shylock was made to do, it should be made to extract from that farmer’s crop only that single gene, out of the tens of thousands of genes contained in the plant or seed, which Monsanto claims is its intellectual property, and restore the remainder of the crop – intact – to the farmer.
 And if Monsanto removes more than this single gene, or, by this operation, ruins the crop by rendering it infertile or unmarketable, then Monsanto is guilty of either taking or damaging private property that does not belong to it, and must therefore pay the full market price of the crop to the farmer.

 This is the only fair resolution of this dispute.
 For to give large and powerful companies like Monsanto legal power over small farmers whose crop has been fertilized by an act of Nature with its genetically-modified pollen is to permit the oppression of the weak by the strong.
-And this is a scenario that has occurred countless times in the past, such as the oppression of subjects by kings, princes, rich landowners, and other individuals who had power over them, and which the long and difficult road towards democracy and the rule of law were meant to remedy, by protecting the weak from the rapaciousness and tyranny of the strong.
+And this is a scenario that has occurred countless times in the past, such as the oppression of subjects by kings, princes, rich landowners, and other individuals who had power over them, and which the long and difficult road towards democracy and the rule of law were meant to remedy, by protecting the weak from the tyranny and rapaciousness of the strong.

 One of the stringent criteria of organic foods is that they not contain any genetically-modified organisms.
 Hence, a farmer whose crops are contaminated by genetically-modified pollen cannot sell one’s crops as organic.

 If these valuables were left in one’s house and one day one left the door unlocked, a person who entered uninvited and removed these valuables would be guilty of theft, since one is guilty of trespassing on private property.
-But in the case of genetic patent infringement, the pollen is no longer on the property of the farmer that sowed the plants containing the GMO, having been carried away either by the wind or by pollinating insects.
+But in the case of genetic patent infringement, the pollen is no longer on the property of the farmer that sowed the plants containing the GMO, since it has been carried away either by the wind or by pollinating insects.